truc0/simple-noteapp/README.md

 ### Create a Virtual Environment (Optional)

-A virtual environment helps solving the conflict dependencies of different applications.
+A virtual environment helps solve the conflict dependencies of different applications.

 You can create a virtual environment by the following command: